Fluctuations of the power variation of fractional Brownian motion in Brownian time: Acknowledgements

-Finally, thanks to (\ref{eq:23}), (\ref{eq:24}), Theorem \ref{main} and the Continuous Mapping Theorem, we deduce the content of Corollary \ref{cor-main}.\\ \\ \textbf{Acknowledgements.} I thank my supervisor Ivan Nourdin for his help and for several interesting discussions about this article.
+I thank my supervisor Ivan Nourdin for his help and for several interesting discussions about this article.
 Also, I thank an anonymous referee for his/her many valuable comments and remarks on a previous version of this work.